Number and location of pre-images under harmonic mappings in the plane: Location of pre-images near the critical set

-To prove 3.\@ we show that the ``direction'' $c$ is not tangential to the caustic, and hence that $\eta + \delta c$ and $\eta-\delta c$ are not in the same caustic tile.
-Since $\eta = f(z_0)$ is a simple fold caustic point, we have with the tangent $\tau$ from Lemma~\ref{lem:tangent_to_caustic}
+3. We show first that the ``direction'' $c$ is not tangential to the caustic, and hence that $\eta + t c$ and $\eta-t c$ are not in the same caustic tile.
+Since $\eta = f(z_0)$ is a fold, we have with $z_0 = \gamma(t_0)$ and the tangent $\tau$ from Lemma~\ref{lem:tangent_to_caustic}